 Since that time, we have advocated for policies and programs that improve the provision of health care services that are community driven, financially affordable, linguistically accessible, and culturally appropriate.

 Among other things, we develop, test, and evaluate health education and promotion programs with national significance.
-We also offer technical assistance and training to promote the establishment and expansion of services for medically underserved AA&NHPI communities.
+We also offer technical assistance and training to promote the establishment and expansion of services for medically underserved AA and NHPI communities.
 And lastly, as a unified voice of our membership, we share our collective knowledge and experience with policy makers at the national, state, and local levels.
 For more on our story, read about our Guiding Principles and Values.